ThoEJ/hmt-re-framework/framework-evaluation/interview-guide.md

-Guiding Questions for Semi-Structured Expert Interview
+Guiding Questions for Semi-Structured Expert Interview:

 | Main Objective 1 - Structured Treatment of HMT Considerations |
 | -------- |
 | To what extent can the individual roles of both human and machine agents in the CPS clearly defined?  |